 In 1883, the first summer cottage in Port Stanley was erected on Orchard Beach by two clergymen, one from London and one from St. Thomas.
 In 1907 it was sold to John Darch, a prominent London businessman.
-This cottage remained in the hands of the Darch family until 1989 when it was sold to the present owners.
+This cottage remained in the hands of the Darch family until 1989 when the property was subdivided.
 As erosion ate away at the shoreline of Lake Erie the cottage was moved repeatedly, but there is remarkable photographic evidence that the present home is little changed from the cottage of 1907.